Ryloguy/ryconvert/README.md

 ## Usage

-Running the command without arguments will find all .flac and ALAC files in the current working directory, and convert all files to 16-bit 44.1kHz ALAC while presering album artwork and tag information.
+Running the command without arguments will find all .flac and ALAC files in the current working directory, and convert all files to 16-bit 44.1kHz ALAC while preserving album artwork and tag information.
 By default, the script will utilize all cores on your machine and process all files in parallel.
 The original files will be moved to a new directory within the current working directory, "Originals".

 Note: If the script detects .m4a which were encoded using AAC as opposed to ALAC, the script will leave the files as-is, since converting a non-lossless file to a lossless format provides no benefits.